 Benefits of providing feedback

-Feedback supports the reporting of actions undertaken by Member States in compliance with the Article 16.3 of Directive 2002/59/EC as amended.
+Feedback supports the reporting of actions undertaken by Member States in compliance with the Article 16.3 of the VTMIS Directive.

 In addition, authorised SSN users can provide further information on an existing Incident Report through the feedback and share this with other Member States.
 For example: